AnneliseRowan/REACT-Portfolio/README.md

 ## About

 Created a React Portfolio not only to share projects while applying for jobs or working as a freelancer but also to share work with other developers and collaborate on projects.
 This is a single-page application to view work samples.
-There is an About section, a Project section, a Contact form, and a link to download a current resume.
+There is an About section, a Project section, a Contact form, and a link to download a current Resume.

 ## Preview